Slate Roof Cost

 Can I Install a Slate Roof Myself?

-In general, it is best to leave installing a slate roof to a professional.
 Even if you have the right skills and knowledge, a professional contractor is likely to perform a more precise job, which reduces the risk of issues arising with your roof later down the line.

-However, if you do decide to undertake the work DIY, ensure that you take all the necessary safety steps, such as having a second person hold the ladder you use, and consider wearing a safety harness for working on your roof.
+If you do decide to undertake the work DIY, ensure that you take all the necessary safety steps, such as having a second person hold the ladder you use, and consider wearing a safety harness for working on your roof.

 If in doubt, hire a professional roofer.